 Admissions Requirements for No GRE Programs

 Some universities can use the GRE as a method for further screening applicants for their programs.
-In college programs that do not utilize the GRE as a method for enrollment, students may need to provide documentation to support their previous achievements and degree programs up until the point of enrollment.
+In college programs that do not utilize the GRE as a method for enrollment, students may need to provide documentation to support their previous achievements and degree programs prior to enrollment.

 Typically, universities require that students provide proof of their undergraduate degree program and transcripts at the time of application.
-Students applying to universities with no GRE requirement may also be required to hold a minimum GPA of 3 or higher depending on the schools they are enrolling in.
+Students applying to universities with no GRE requirement may also be required to hold a minimum GPA of 3 or higher, depending on their enrollment.

 Additional requirements may vary depending on the schools you are applying to.
-In some cases, schools may substitute graduate-level testing requirements with work experience, which can include a 1 or 2 year requirement for admissions.
+In some cases, schools may substitute graduate-level testing requirements with work experience, including a one- or two-year requirement for admissions.

 Each school may have slightly different expectations for learners interested in applying to their programs.
-You should always review the requirements of each institution prior to submitting your final documentation.
+You should always review the requirements of each institution before submitting your final documentation.

 Online CACREP Accredited Master’s in Counseling Options

 In today’s educational setting, students may prefer the benefits of utilizing the internet during their learning experience.
-Online CACREP accredited Master of Counseling programs with no GRE requirements can provide students with optimum flexibility and convenience from start to finish, which can be vital factors for busy adults with little free time to donate to education.
+CACREP accredited online Master of Counseling programs with no GRE requirements can provide students with optimum flexibility and convenience from start to finish, which can be vital factors for busy adults with little free time to dedicate to education.

-- Northwestern University currently provides a CACREP-accredited online MA in Counseling to students interested in making a difference in the lives of others.
-This program can take around 2.5 years to complete and seeks to prepare students for successful completion of the National Counselors Examination.
+- Northwestern University currently provides a CACREP-accredited online Master of Arts in Counseling to students interested in making a difference in the lives of others.
+This program can take 18-39 months to complete and prepare students for completing the National Counselors Examination.

-- The University of Denver also provides an online Master of Counseling option for students prepared for enrollment.
-The MA in School Counseling available through this university can help you learn techniques appropriate for use with children needing guidance in school settings.
+- The University of Denver also provides an online school counseling program with no GRE requirement.
+Its Master of Arts in School Counseling option can help you learn techniques appropriate for children needing guidance in school settings.